 Cargo plane

-A Retailer’s Guide to the New U.S. Tariffs on Goods Made in China and Hong Kong
+A Retailer’s Guide to the U.S. Tariff Changes

-As of May 14 2025, new U.S. import tariffs have significantly altered the cost of shipping products made in China and Hong Kong, particularly for ecommerce businesses selling into the U.S.
+As of May 14 2025, new U.S. import tariffs have significantly altered the cost of shipping for ecommerce businesses selling into the U.S.

 In this guide, we’ll walk you through: